 Milestone 2.
 Complete initial APP, nTg and tau mouse RNAseq as described in the table below

 RNA has been extracted and sent to Mayo for sequencing from: Set 1) JNPL3 tau P301L homozygous and non-TG spinal cords (2, 5, 8+ months) and rTg4510 and non Tg control (forebrain and hippocampus) at 2, 5, and 8 months; and Set 2 which consist of CRND8 (APPTg+/-) APP/PS1 and Non-Tg brains.
 The samples are now in the queue for sequencing at the Mayo Clinic Genomics core.
 Samples were extracted using identical methodology to the human brain samples, and all samples were of high quality.
 We anticipate sequencing to be complete for Set 1 by early October (October 7th) and Set 2 mid-to late November.
 As soon as possible the mouse RNAseq data will be transferred to ISB and then deposited in SAGE.
 We recognize the milestone is slightly delayed.
-However, given the expense of these studies we felt that waiting to sync the methodology with the human RNAseq samples from Mayo was preferable to rushing them through.
+However, given the expense of these studies, we felt that waiting to sync the methodology with the human RNAseq samples from Mayo was preferable to rushing them through.
 There are no consent issues with deposition of these RNAseq data in SAGE, and there will be no restrictions on the DUC for the mouse samples.

 Milestone 4.
 Launch Phase I Mouse Modeling studies that alter innate immunity in the brain (aims 3 and 4).

 Tables 4 and 5 provide an overview of the cohorts of mice that have been launched under the U01.
 These establish that we have not only met the milestones outlined but also accelerated some of the studies that were to be begun in year 2.
-The original milestones were to initiate studies in CRND8 mice on ccl3, cxcl10, ccl4, and M3; these studies are either compete in terms of the cohort being harvested (with analyses pending) or underway with completion expected in year 2.
-In addition cohorts of sTREM2V5, STERM2FcV5 and sTLR4, 5 (with and without Fc) were generated.
+The original milestones were to initiate studies in CRND8 mice on ccl3, cxcl10, ccl4, and M3; these studies are either complete in terms of the cohort being harvested (with analyses pending) or underway with completion expected in year 2.
+In addition cohorts of sTREM2V5, sTERM2FcV5 and sTLR4, 5 (with and without Fc) were generated.
 These studies required an additional control group (sFcV5) which has been harvested.
 Finally reflecting our evolving experience, we are piloting studies with dominant negative (DN) CXCL9 and CXCL10.
-We believe that conducting biological agonists/antagonist experiments is very powerful method to validate a target/pathway.
+We believe that conducting biological agonists/antagonist experiments is a very powerful method to validate a target/pathway.
 We plan to incorporate this design in future studies when feasible but accelerated these studies to provide a potential proof-of-concept.
 We have also prioritized our analyses of sTLR5FcV5 and appropriate controls (FcV5), as these studies are highly promising and suggest that we may be able to nominate TLR5 as a novel target in AD by the end of year 2.
-Below we provide will be data that i) describe our findings on sTLR5FcV5 ii) a proof of concept study that demonstrates that the plan for studying disease modification in JNPL3 homozygous mice is also certain to yield informative results and iii) initial data on the behavioral studies in the non-Tg mice.
+Below we provide data that i) describe our findings on sTLR5FcV5 ii) a proof of concept study that demonstrates that the plan for studying disease modification in JNPL3 homozygous mice is also certain to yield informative results and iii) initial data on the behavioral studies in the non-Tg mice.